Soham murders: Aftermath

 An orange-petalled rose, dedicated to the memory of Wells and Chapman, was unveiled by representatives of Soham Town Council at the 2003 Chelsea Flower Show.
 The inspiration for dedicating a flower to the children's memory came from a poem read aloud at the memorial service at Ely Cathedral on 30 August 2002 by the father of Wells, titled Soham's Rose.

-On 3 April 2004, the three-bedroomed house in College Close in which the murders occurred was demolished and the site levelled, with all rubble from the property being discarded in various undisclosed locations.
+On 3 April 2004, the three-bedroom house in College Close in which the murders occurred was demolished and the site levelled, with all rubble from the property being discarded at various undisclosed locations.
 The site where 5 College Close once stood is now a vacant patch of grass.

+Huntley

-Within days of Huntley's formal sentencing, he reflected to the media on the prospect of spending the remainder of his life behind bars and of his fears for his security, exclaiming: "I'm going to rot inside this place.
+Within days of Huntley's sentencing, he reflected to the media on the prospect of spending the remainder of his life behind bars and of his fears for his security, exclaiming: "I'm going to rot inside this place.
 I'll rot in here, I know it.
-I'll spend the rest of my life in here ...
+I'll spend the rest of my life in here [...]
 I'm going to be inside forever, and it'll be torture."